 Third, the prosecutors and the judges should have just thrown the case out of the court if they really had a little bit of common sense.
 How could you send people to jail for expressing their feeling?
 Does our constitution still guarantee freedom of expression?
 Isn’t it true that beyond formal law there exists humane consideration of basic human rights?

 In court, we often hear the dictum that we can’t punish anybody unless we can be convinced that there is evidence and belief beyond reasonable doubt.

 So again, it’s all about reason, common sense and conscience as a human being rather than just articles of laws.

 But those are what absence in Indonesia as Saiful imprisonment is not unique.
 Those murals, voice of reasons from the very people that form Indonesia, and who were trying to help the authorities see and fix the problems of this nation, were shut down and repressed, and those artists, or probably just ordinary Indonesians, were hunted down and detained.

 We have seen more than enough of similar cases.

-The whole situation points to one direction: our authorities in every level are afraid of critics.
+The whole situation points to one direction: our authorities in every level are afraid of criticism.
 We boast ourselves as one of the biggest democracies in the world.
-But fear of critic and state repressive acts only shows that we are moving towards an authoritarian state.
+But fear of criticism and state repressive acts only show that we are moving towards an authoritarian state.